 - Banner Ads

-Banners ads are like online advertising by an ad server usually found at the top or bottom of the mobile screen.
-Banner ads tend to annoy users as they are more distracting than other ads.
+Banner ads are similar to web ads served by a dedicated ad server and typically appear at the top or bottom of a mobile device’s screen.
+Users find banner ads irritating because they are more disruptive than other types of advertisements.

 - Rewarded Ads